This post is sponsored by Florida KidCare. However, all thoughts and opinions 100% are my own.

 Your kids won’t even be able to tell that you didn’t add sugar.
 Mine love them.
 And I adore the fact that these popsicles help support their immune and digestive systems.
 My son likes to have one an hour before a soccer game for that extra bit of fuel.

 After a long day at school, we head to the park to get in some play time.
-But 2:00-3:00pm Est in Florida is brutal.
+But 2:00-3:00pm Est in Florida (except for during our short “winter”) is brutal.
 A popsicle tastes so much better when you are hot a sweaty!